-Why Can’t Empty Leg Flights Go for Really, Really Cheap?
+Empty Leg Flight Pricing: Why Can’t They Go for Really Cheap?

 Next to ‘What are empty leg prices,’ one of the most common questions we get asked is, ‘Why can’t empty leg flights go for really cheap?’
-Like, really cheap, as in a few hundred dollars instead of a few thousand dollars.
+Customers are constantly asking if there are cheap empty leg flights that run closer to a few hundred dollars instead of a few thousand dollars.

-First, if you’re new to the term, empty legs (also known as ‘deadhead flights’ and ‘one-way charters’) refers to flights that only fly one leg of a round-trip mission because the charter plane needs to return to its home base or reposition elsewhere.
+If you’re new to the term, empty legs (also known as ‘deadhead flights’ and ‘one-way charters’) refer to flights that only fly one leg of a round-trip mission.
+Empty leg flights are designed this way because the charter plane needs to return to its home base or reposition elsewhere.

 Empty leg flights generally arise because of one of these reasons: